 Something you will want to monitor in the wine making process is how the fermentation is progressing.
 But you don’t really want to be opening the container to check, because you don’t want to introduce bacteria.
 So instead you would use a bung and airlock.

 Bung is a weird word that really just means a cork or stopper for a bottle or container.
 An Airlock is a water filled mechanism that allows gases to escape, without letting any bacteria or bugs in.
 The airlocks fit snuggly into the bungs and the two work as a team to keep bad things out.
 (And release some pressure.)
-You can purchase these new from brewing supply stores, or used all over Craigslist, Kijiji, Gumtree etc.

 They do come in a few different sizes to fit onto different containers.
 So make sure you’ve got the right size for what you’re using.
 We keep two different sizes, one for our carboys and one for our primary fermenting buckets. (which have a larger hole in the tops.)